danpeirce/support-r-sensor/readme.md

-# Support for Pololu PQTR-1A  Refective Sensor
+# Support for Pololu PQTR-1A  Reflective Sensor

 The Pololu QTR-1A reflective sensor from Pololu is a very small breakout board containing a QRE1113GR SMT.
 I have designed a support that will hold the sensor on the board 8 mm from a reflective surface.
 This is the distance used on the